Character varieties of a transitioning Coxeter 4-orbifold: Right-angled cusp groups in hyperbolic and AdS geometry

 Let $\Gamma_{\mathrm{rect}}$ denote the right-angled Coxeter group generated by the reflections along the sides of a Euclidean rectangle.
 The standard presentation of $\Gamma_{\mathrm{rect}}$ has 4 generators (one for each side of the rectangle), and relations such that each generator has order two and reflections in adjacent sides commute.

-\begin{defi}[Cusp group in dimension 3] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\Hyp^3)$ or $\Isom(\AdS^3)$ is called a \emph{cusp group} if the four generators are sent to reflections in four distinct planes which share the same point at infinity. \end{defi}
+\begin{defi}[Cusp group in dimension 3] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $\Isom(\Hyp^3)$ or $\Isom(\AdS^3)$ is called a \emph{cusp group} if the four generators are sent to reflections in four distinct planes {asymptotic to a common point at infinity}. \end{defi}

 We will also consider other similar representations of $\Gamma_{\mathrm{rect}}$, which occur in correspondence to a collapse, when two non-commuting generators are sent to the same reflection.
 Let us begin with the hyperbolic case: